TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 107/Psalms 107.2.md

 ---

-Let the redeemed of Jehovah say [so], Whom he hath redeemed from the hand of the adversary,
+Let the redeemed by Yahweh say so, whom he has redeemed from the hand of the adversary,